pepcape/NPGR003-23/01-AllTheColors/README.md

   message and abort without generating an image.

 ## Notes
-You should use `.NET 7` which is available for all platforms now.
+You should use `.NET 6` which is available on Windows, macOS and Linux.

 ### Image library
 Using of a simple image processing library is recommended.
 My option would